VictoriaJJ/mariusdroughtproject.org/_pages/dashboard/science/drought_climatology/dd.md

 ## Data access

-Data is currently available to MaRIUS researchers.
+Data is currently available to <abbr title="Managing the Risks, Impacts and Uncertainties of drought and water Scarcity">MaRIUS</abbr> researchers.
 The aim is to make them freely available early 2017.
 This page will be updated in due time, with information on where to find the data.

 ## Data citation